 CHFA discourages owner/developers from starting construction prior to Initial Closing.
 Early Start is entirely at the owners/developers own risk.
 If the owner/developer finds that there is no other viable alternative, and chooses to assume total liability for all construction costs, fees (including those for a CHFA Field Observer) and all liens and encumbrances incurred prior to Initial Closing and the recordation of a mortgage.
 A "Notification of Intent to Commence Construction" form (see CHFA website) may be executed and submitted to CHFA.
-Additional information and documentation such as proof of ownership of the project site/buildings/appurtenances, building permits, commencement date, construction schedule, professional service and construction drawings and specifications, and CHFA cost breakdown forms will be required and a pre-construction meeting with the owner/developer, architect, general contractor, bonding company representative, and CHFA Field Observer and CHFA staff, must be held.
+Additional information and documentation such as proof of ownership of the project site/buildings/appurtenances, building permits, commencement date, construction schedule, professional service and construction contracts, insurance policies, environmental assessment and implementation plans, construction drawings and specifications, and CHFA cost breakdown forms will be required and a pre-construction meeting with the owner/developer, architect, general contractor, bonding company representative, and CHFA Field Observer and CHFA staff, must be held.